jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 # Install Jerkar

-1. download and unzip the lastest *core-x.x.x-distrib.zip* file found on [snapshot repository](https://oss.sonatype.org/content/repositories/snapshots/org/jerkar/core/) or [release repository](https://repo1.maven.org/maven2/org/jerkar/core/) to the directory you want to install Jerkar (_[JERKAR HOME]_)
+1. download and unzip the lastest *core-x.x.x-distrib.zip* file found on [snapshot](https://oss.sonatype.org/content/repositories/snapshots/org/jerkar/core/) or [release](https://repo1.maven.org/maven2/org/jerkar/core/) repository to the directory you want to install Jerkar (_[JERKAR HOME]_)
 2. make sure that either a valid JDK is on your _PATH_ environment variable or that a _JAVA_HOME_ variable is pointing on
 3. add _[JERKAR HOME]_ to your _PATH_ environment variable
 4. For now, Jerkar only runs with JDK8 (though it can build Java project of any Java version).
 If your defaulf JDK version is not 8 or your _JAVA_HOME_ environment variable does not point to a JDK8 then add a _JERKAR_JDK_ environment variable pointing on a JDK8 (_JERKAR_JDK_/bin/java must point on a java execuable).